Indonesia's Bukalapak gets investment from S.Korea's Shinhan, says valuation $2.5 bln

 Bukalapak did not disclose the amount it will receive through Shinhan's investment banking unit Shinhan GIB, nor the size of the stake Shinhan would gain.

-Other participants in Bukalapak's closing Series F fundraising included Indonesian media conglomerate Emtek, a long-time backer, the e-commerce firm said in a statement.
+Other participants include Indonesian media conglomerate Emtek, which is a long-time backer, the e-commerce firm said in a statement.

 Bukalapak, whose other backers include Singapore sovereign wealth fund GIC Pte Ltd GIC.UL and China's Ant Financial ANTFIN.UL, raised $50 million in a previous fundraising round in January from South Korean firms led by Mirae Asset Daewoo Co Ltd 006800.KS and internet portal Naver Corp 035420.KS.